AdobeDocs/experience-manager-65.en/help/assets/interactive-images.md

     * Select **[!UICONTROL Quickview]**.

         * If you are an Experience Manager Sites or eCommerce customer, select the Product Picker icon (magnifying glass) to open the Select Product page.
-Select the product you want to use, then select **[!UICONTROL Select]** in the upper-right corner of the page so you can return to the Hotspot management page.
+Select the product that you want to use, then select **[!UICONTROL Select]** in the upper-right corner of the page so you can return to the Hotspot management page.
         * If you are *not* an Experience Manager Sites or eCommerce customer

             * See [Identify hotspot variables](#optional-identifying-hotspot-variables); you must define these variables.